cvpaperchallenge/Ascender/README.md

 1. docker uses cache to build an image
 1. docker doesn't recreate a container

 `sudo docker compose build --no-cache` command build docker image with no cache (the solution for the 1st case).
-And `sudo docker compose up --force-recreate` command recreate and start containers (the solution for the 2nd case).
+And `sudo docker compose up --force-recreate -d` command recreate and start containers (the solution for the 2nd case).

 ### Activate/deavtivate caching in CI job